Truck Driver Salary

 When a CDL Driver Enters the Workforce

 As with any job, new truck drivers can expect to spend time with a trainer.
-Employees will learn the culture and expectations of their trucking company in a classroom setting for approximately two weeks.
-Afterward, rookie drivers are paired with trainers, and they go on the road together for a few additional weeks.
+Unlike other jobs, this means you go on the road with your trainer for a few additional weeks.

-Trucking companies that offer CDL training, such as Swift, Roehl, Celadon, Schneider, Prime Inc., and CRST typically hire their graduates and get them on the road as quickly as possible.
-To earn the most during the beginning phase, new drivers should compare the training salary that is offered by each company before signing up to drive.
+Trucking companies that offer CDL training, such as Swift, Roehl, Celadon, Schneider, Prime Inc., and CRST typically hire their graduates and get them on the road with a trainer as quickly as possible.

 During the training period, some trucking companies offer a base salary but will pay more if the drivers exceed a certain number of miles.
 For example, Swift offers new drivers $600 a week or 12 cents per mile, whereas Celadon offers $450 a week or 18 cents per mile.